Receive updates via email. Enter your email address:

 2. Experiment a little at a time with new ingredients

-How boring to just slap a piece of pattie onto a buttered roll and stop there.
-It is not difficult to add tomato slices, lettuce leaves or cheese and bacon.
+How boring to just slap a piece of pattie onto a buttered roll and some ketchup and stop there.
+It is not difficult to add some toppings such as tomato slices, lettuce leaves or cheese and bacon.

 Or introduce some ethnic flavors by adding blue cheese, using bolognaise or pasta sauce, or you can add curry powder, wasabi, soy sauce or teriyaki sauce to season the patties.